 Senior staff including matrons and the divisional director of nursing were able to discuss the governance structure for the medicine service.
 Staff told us the majority of the significant meetings continued to go ahead, however these may have been scaled down in terms of attendance.
 The safety huddle was one meeting which had been identified as a key meeting which needed to continue, and we saw evidence of these meetings continuing throughout the pandemic.
 These were monthly meetings which reviewed serious incidents and complaints at a divisional level.
 Where learning and action had been taken as a result of the incident or complaint, this was logged on the document.
-However, we were not assured that information from these meetings was cascaded down to relevant departments for staff to learn from.
+However, we were not assured that information from these meetings was cpage down to be an taken as for staff to learn from.